franciskershaw/festiviews/README.md

 As the owner and developer of the site:

-1. I want to produce a site where users can post, edit and browse festival reviews so that I can demonstrate my ability to implement C.R.U.D. functionality and pass this part of the course.
+1. I want to produce a site where users can post, edit, browse and delete festival reviews so that I can demonstrate my ability to implement C.R.U.D. functionality and pass this part of the course.
 2. As the developer, I want the site to function exactly as intended so that only positive emotional responses are produced when interacting with the site.
 3. As a bonus goal, I would like to grow the user base of the site so that the content can improve as more data is added by more and more users.